The Roman Catholic Church and Homosexuality

 activity has the same unitive force that it provides in an opposite-sex

 relationship.
-Article 2351 thus might not apply to sexual behavior by a loving,
+Thus some feel that Article 2351 does not apply to sexual behavior by a loving,

 some religious and social conservatives -- typically those who do not have a close friend or family member who is gay or lesbians -- believe that persons with a homosexual orientation are